hulksunil/AirZen/README.md

 # AirZen - An Air Quality Monitor (COEN/ELEC 390 Project)
 A device designed to benefit individuals who work or study at a desk for extended periods, those with respiratory issues like asthma, and people concerned about their surrounding air quality.

+## Running the code
+### <u>Hardware side </u>
+1. go to ESP32\ESP32D_ConFirebase_Setup
+2. open up ESP32D_ConFirebase_Setup
+3. install the following libraries:
+    - Adafruit BME680 Library by Adafruit
+    - Adafruit BusiO by Adafruit
+    - Adafruit GFX Library by Adafruit
+    - Adafruit SSD1306 by Adafruit
+    - Adafruit Unified Sensor by Adafruit
+    - BME68x Sensor library by Bosch Sensortec
+    - BSEC Software Library by Bosch Sensortec
+    - Firebase Arduino Client Library for ESP8266 and… by Google
+    - WiFiManager by tzapu

+### <u>Android side</u>
+1. Install the latest version of Android Studio
+2. Open the application in Android Studio
+3. Run the application
+4. Ensure that the google-services.json file is in the Android\app folder.
+If not, scroll down for further instructions

 ## Getting started on the project
 ### Clone the project
 `git clone https://github.com/hulksunil/AirZen.git`